Standard Conjectures and Height Pairings: Global cycles

 \subsubsection{Admissible cycles}

 For $i=1, n$, we want to define the Arakelov Chow group $\ol\Ch^i(X)$ of admissible cycles.
 First we want to do some analysis on vertical cycles for each place $s$ of $S$.
 Let $i_s: X_s\lra X$ be the embedding.
-Then we have maps
+Then there are maps